snotskie/ttrpg/site/src/characters.md

 Characters in this game have a set of Abilities that grant them certain actions or bonuses over the course of the game.
 These Abilities work together with characters' Stats, Lifestyle, and Backstory to flesh out their key defining traits!

 !!! tip "Character Creation: Step Four!"
     Begin to imagine the kind of character taking shape in your mind.
 Have you seen characters like them before in movies, TV shows, and books?
-Were they the bully in school?
-Do they get drawn into conspiracy theories?
-Are they so laid-back that others think they're a slacker?
-Are they beautiful and popular?
-Are they quiet and hardworking?
-Etc. Try to envision the tropes from your favorite fictional stories that your character takes after.
+Try to envision the people from your favorite fictional stories that your character takes after.

     With that in mind, pick two of the following Abilities to start the game with.
 As you do, you may also want to consult the [Playing the Game](playing.md) page to learn more about the rules these Abilities interact with.